kodyVS/TradesTek/README.md

 if you could use //chris for all your comments I will make them red so I can see your comments easier.

 If some of the Capitalization seems weird, all the Models are stored in capitals because they match the structure that quickbooks uses
-Even with that I know that there are alot of issues with the capital letters still.

-I still need to do some error handling on the front end

-Vetur needs to be disabled.
-I ran into more issues than it fixed Extensions I use in this project are
+Extensions I use in this project are
 Auto Close Tag
 Babel Javascript